solarbrowser/mobile/README.md

 # Solar Browser Mobile

 Solar Browser is a Flutter-based web browser for mobile.
 It uses **WebView for Flutter** as its core.
-Additionally, I aim to release a **C++ version** of Solar Browser, which will utilize **Firefox's Gecko web engine** instead of the Chromium-based engine.
+Additionally, I aim to release a **C++ version** of Solar Browser, which will utilize **Solar's Solarist web engine** instead of the Chromium-based engine.

 Thank you for your support!